In the dark confines of a planetarium it is very easy for student behaviour to deteriorate significantly, and this often takes teachers by surprise.

-We therefore encourage teachers to emphasises behaviour expectations before the planetarium visit, in harmony with our Audience Code of Conduct.
+We therefore encourage teachers to emphasise behaviour expectations before the planetarium visit, in harmony with our Audience Code of Conduct.

 Below are some useful teacher resources on behaviour management from sector professionals, as well as examples of schools we've visited with outstanding behaviour policies in operation.

 - 10 Behaviour Management Tips to Help You Become a Classroom Leader - from Teachwire.net

 - Top 10 Tips for a Great Start to the Academic Year - from Behaviour Buddy